malinganobukhosifortunate-prog/malinganobukhosifortunate-prog/README.md

 ### Stock-performance-financial-analysis

-Explored the relationship between ESG performance and investment returns through portfolio risk-return analysis and sustainability metrics.
+Explored the relationship between historical stock data and financial fundamentals to identify high-performing companies and evaluate financial health using Return on Equity (ROE).

 Repository:
 https://github.com/malinganobukhosifortunate-prog/stock-performance-financial-analysis